lleger/elixir-school/lessons/advanced/erlang.md

 ## Standard Library

-Erlang's extensive standard library can be accessed from any Elixir code in our application.
+Erlang's extensive standard library can be accessed anywhere in Elixir code.
 Erlang modules are represented by lowercase atoms such as `:os` and `:timer`.

 Let's use `:timer.tc` to time execution of a given function: